rhyven/ericlight.com/content/Food/dhal.md

   <figcaption><em>Dhal makhani in Varanasi.</em></figcaption>
 </figure>

 So there's this recipe I've followed a handful of times.
-I like it, it's a Rajasthani-style, similar to what I enjoyed while travelling through Jaipur.
-But this recipe doesn't really _kick_ the same way that the food in India did, so I always find myself tweaking it.

-The first recipe came from <https://thewanderlustkitchen.com/indian-red-lentil-dal/> ... and then I looked up a specifically Rajasthani dhal reciepe and found [this one](https://www.archanaskitchen.com/rajasthani-dal-recipe) which is super similar.
+I like it, it's similar to what I enjoyed while travelling through Jaipur, but it doesn't really _kick_ the same way that the food in India did, so I always find myself tweaking it.
+The base recipe came from <https://thewanderlustkitchen.com/indian-red-lentil-dal/> ... and then I looked up a specifically Rajasthani dhal recipe and found [this one](https://www.archanaskitchen.com/rajasthani-dal-recipe) which is super similar.
 The place I've settled is in the middle of the two.

-Ingredients
+Ingredients and Method, jumbled into one
 ===========

 ### Step One (the pot)